 Diavolezza – Lagalb

 In both regions, there are cross-country ski tracks, so cross-country skiers will not be disappointed.
-In spite of this, there is a huge discrepancy between the tracks available.
+Despite this, there is a huge discrepancy between the tracks available.
 Grindelwald only has ten kilometers of skating and nine kilometers of classics, compared to St. Moritz’s 240 kilometers.

 Advantages: Grindelwald vs. St. Moritz